SSL4RL: Revisiting Self-supervised Learning as Intrinsic Reward for Visual-Language Reasoning: Introduction

 In this paper, we propose \textbf{SSL4RL}, a general framework that repurposes SSL tasks as verifiable reward functions for RL-based post-training.
 Instead of treating SSL solely as a pre-training tool \citep{tong2024cambrian}, we reinterpret it through the lens of RL: corrupted inputs define trajectories, correctness defines rewards, and policy optimization drives updates.
 SSL4RL requires no human labels, external verifiers, or heuristic judges, yet produces dense and scalable reinforcement signals.
 Importantly, unlike conventional SSL, SSL4RL emphasizes generating natural language reasoning paths to solve vision tasks, thereby bridging perceptual learning and reasoning alignment.

 We systematically evaluate SSL4RL on both vision-centric and multimodal reasoning benchmarks.
 On ImageNet-1K, SSL4RL significantly improves classification accuracy over the base model.
 For vision–language reasoning tasks, it delivers consistent gains, with average improvements of 9\% on MMBench and 8\% on SEED-Bench.
+On the open-ended image-captioning platform CapArena \citep{cheng2025caparena}, SSL4RL consistently improves over the base model, with the largest performance gain of 8.14 points.
 A key finding is that the effectiveness of SSL tasks in SSL4RL differs from their role in traditional SSL: contrastive objectives, while dominant in pre-training, show limited benefit unless paired with stronger data augmentation, whereas position prediction—often deemed too trivial for SSL—emerges as highly effective in the SSL4RL setting.
-The ablation study reveals that the efficacy of an SSL4RL task is strongly influenced by model capacity, its semantic alignment with downstream tasks, and the inherent difficulty of the task itself.
+The ablation study reveals that the efficacy of an SSL4RL task is influenced by model capacity, its semantic alignment with downstream tasks, and the inherent difficulty of the task itself.
 These findings offer initial insights into what makes a good SSL4RL task.

 We demonstrate that the SSL4RL paradigm generalizes beyond vision by extending it to the graph domain.
 Through three graph-related SSL tasks—attribute masking, neighbor prediction, and link prediction \citep{hou2022graphmae,hu2019pretrainGNN}—we achieve marked improvements on node classification and link prediction benchmarks.
 These findings highlight SSL4RL as a versatile recipe for extracting verifiable rewards with self-supervised tasks.